Artwork by

 Paste typeform embed here.
 Don't forget to delete this before pasting!

-Family and friends are the ones who need to look for signs of suicide and they should be able to differentiate them from the usual thread.
+Family and friends are the ones who need to look for signs of suicide, and they should be able to differentiate them from the usual thread.
 If the family member feels that their loved one is depressed and suffering from a feeling of worthlessness, they should take it seriously and seek professional help immediately.

-On an individual level, we can educate ourselves and create a safe space for dialogue for people with suicidal thoughts and can prevent suicides.
+On an individual level, we can educate ourselves and create a safe space for dialogue for people with suicidal thoughts and prevent suicides.
 Here are a few steps that we can take to prevent suicides-

-• Work towards eradicating the stigma around mental health by talking about it
+• Work towards eradicating the stigma around mental health by talking about it.

 • Familiarise yourself with common warning signs

-• Check-in on people and remind them that they are not alone
+• Check in on people and remind them that they are not alone

 • Be a good listener and offer support⁣